-Two notes: This book will be published on April 3, and this review contains some spoilery stuff.
+This review contains some spoilery stuff.

 Well, that’s it.
 The Iron Druid Chronicles is officially over.
 And I feel… well… I’m feeling pretty neutral about the whole thing.
 While I have certainly had many moments where I enjoyed the series, I think that this book in particular encapsulates why my initial thrill at this series petered out into something like a shrug.